 Understanding Cutaneous Larva Migrans Symptoms and Treatment

-What is Cutaneous Larva Migrans?
+What are the Symptoms of Cutaneous Larva Migrans?

 The clinical presentation of cutaneous larva migrans is distinctive yet can vary based on the duration and intensity of the infection.
 The following are key symptoms to watch for: